Kyder/Image-Presenter/README.md

 This app was made with help of AI, can have some security problems or some parts might not behave as wanted but generally speaking, if it works it works.
 So I cannot guarantee how secure this application is.

+Difference between versions:
+Electron> Most Complete version, have working auto discovery function.
+Works well on windows and linux but dont run well on low end pc
+Tauri> Works great on windows, even on low end pc.
+Works terible on linux.